 The evaluation system in UNESCO - The evaluation system consists of corporate evaluations conducted by the Internal Oversight Service (IOS) Evaluation Office and decentralized evaluations managed by other UNESCO entities.
 Corporate evaluations typically assess areas of high significance or strategic importance that contribute to the achievement of UNESCO's mandate and medium-term strategy objectives.
 These evaluations are conducted either using the internal capacities and expertise of the IOS Evaluation Office and/or with external consultants.
-Decentralized evaluations are managed by UNESCO entities with a programmatic function, typically one of the Programme Sectors or field units, and conducted by evaluators who have not been involved in the design, implementation or management of the subject under evaluation.
+Decentralized evaluations are managed

+10 This section is based on UNESCO's Evaluation Policy which was endorsed by the Executive Board at its 196th session, 196 EX/24.INF by UNESCO entities with a programmatic function, typically one of the Programme Sectors or field units, and conducted by evaluators who have not been involved in the design, implementation or management of the subject under evaluation.
 The most common type of decentralized evaluation is at the project-level, typically donor-funded extrabudgetary activities.
 As per UNESCO's guidelines on extrabudgetary activities, all extrabudgetary activities are subject to evaluation.
 The nature of the evaluation depends on the size and complexity of the project.
 The provisions for evaluation are explicitly referred to in the donor agreement and, as per the standard project document template, should also be described in the project document and budget.